HPV Vaccine Assessment

 Is this vaccination available from the HSE?

-You may be eligible for a free vaccination through your local sexual health clinic if you:
+You may be eligable for a free vaccination through your local sexual health clinic if you:

 If I have started a course of HPV vaccinations, can I complete the course?

-If I have received a full course of a different HPV vaccine, can I get revaccinated with Gardasil 9?
+If I have received a full course of a different HPV vaccine (HPV 2 or HPV 4), can I get revaccinated with HPV 9?

-Can I get Gardasil 9 vaccine if I’m immunocompromised?
+Can I get HPV 9 vaccine if I’m immunocompromised?

 If you are immunocompromised, you should consider getting the HPV vaccination, as your ability to clear the HPV infection may be impaired.
 This could put you at risk of developing a persistent HPV infection.